tdimino/tdimino/README.md

 I build AI systems that feel alive—souls with memory, personality, and genuine presence.
 My path wound through microbiology, UX research at Google, scientific tooling at Chan Zuckerberg Initiative, and enterprise AI at JP Morgan before arriving at the frontier of cognitive AI.

-When not shipping production LLMs, I'm deciphering Bronze Age scripts, porting game engines to macOS, or visiting the sauna!
+When not shipping production LLMs, I'm translating 3500 year old inscriptions, porting game engines to macOS, or hiking, praying, and visiting the sauna!

 **Current obsessions:** Open Souls paradigm • Minoan archaeology • Claude Code customization • Voice-first AI interfaces